 Individualization® in Careers

 - You want to have the best fit between who you are and what you do with your life.
-Explore different professions that interest you with a Career Coach and consider taking a Career Assessment
+Explore different professions that interest you with a Career Educator and consider taking a Career Assessment

 - Consider conducting Career Informational Interviews with teachers, counsellors, HR reps, coaches, doctors, and others who are paid to see uniqueness in others.
 Meet people in these professions through campus Events and Career Fairs